Esri/calcite-design-system/packages/calcite-components/src/components/accordion/readme.md

 # calcite-accordion

 `calcite-accordion` can be used to present content in collapsible sections.
-Configuration options exist for visual style (icon-position, scale, appearance), and selection functionality.
+Configuration options exist for visual style icon-type, icon-position, scale, appearance, and selection functionality.

 <!-- Auto Generated Below -->